matgyver/matgyver.github.com/aboutme.md

 Organizations
 -------------

-President and Chairmen of the Board (2012 - present) - [Stratospheric Ballooning Association (SBA)](http://www.stratoballooning.org) - A non-profit organization with the core objective of making safe stratospheric ballooning accessible to everyone.
+President and Chairman of the Board (2012 - present) - [Stratospheric Ballooning Association (SBA)](http://www.stratoballooning.org) - A non-profit organization with the core objective of making safe stratospheric ballooning accessible to everyone.
 This group was formed in 2012.

 Committees
 ----------